-Dated: November \\\\\, 2017
+Dated: November, 2017 CITY OF NEWBURGH

-By: Michael G. Ciaravino, City Manager Per Resolution No.: \\\\\-2017
+STATE OF NEW YORK By: Michael G. Ciaravino, City Manager Per Resolution No.:2017

-STATE OF NEW YORK
+STATE OF NEW YORK ) COUNTY OF ORANGE ) ss.:

-On the\\\\\ day of\\\\\\, 2017, before me, the undersigned, a Notary Public in and for said State, personally appeared MICHAEL G. CIARAVINO, personally known to me or proved to me on the basis of satisfactory evidence to be the individual whose name is subscribed to the within instrument and acknowledged to me that he executed the same in his capacity, and that by his signature on the instrument, the individual, or person upon behalf of which the individual acted, executed the instrument.
+Public in and for said State, personall known to me or proved to me on the baname is subscribed to the within instru y appea sis of sa ment an ature on 2017, before me, the undersigned, a Notary red MICHAEL G. CIARAVINO, personally tisfactory evidence to be the individual whose ad acknowledged to me that he executed the instrument, the individual, or person upon instrument.

-ss.:

-RECORD & RETURN TO:
+RECORD & RETURN TO: Notary Public

-Notary Public
+RESOLUTION NO.: 53 - 2017 RESOLUTION 110 - 201